PlagueVonKarma/rby-sprites-project/sw97/README.md

 These are the Spaceworld '97 front and back sprites for the original 151, which have art styles reminiscent of the originals.
+In fact, some are actually still the Pocket Monsters Aoi sprites, implying some of these were meant to be in Blue in the first place.